MMLubczynski/Convert-numbers-to-words/README.md

 3 - For the values located in the 100 to 900, the word hundred is constant.

-I could use a method that takes a subset of three values from the current array and handle the conversion by block of 3.
+4 - I could use a method that takes a subset of three array values from the current array and handle the conversion by block of 3 in which enabled me to use bigger numerical values without the BigInteger class.

-This initial plan when i began this application.

 On the side note: I used ReadOnlySpan since it uses memory on the stack and also i could use very big numerical values without overflowing.